Who doesn’t love good finger food? A pepperoni calzone is easy to make using frozen bread dough, and is sure to become a family favorite!

 This makes them extra special because they are like little packages of yum.
 Plus, with Bridgford Ready-Dough® you can make them in no time!
 Just thaw, stuff, and bake!

-Why I Like using Bridgford
+Why We Like Using Bridgford Dough

 You can find Bridgford’s frozen dough locally in the grocery store’s freezer section (see where to buy).

-- String cheese or mozzarella cheese
+- String cheese or shredded mozzarella cheese

-How to Defrost Frozen Dough
+How to Defrost Dough For Our Calzone Recipe

-How to Make a Pepperoni Calzone
+How to Make Mini Calzones

 Preheat the oven to 425ºF.
 Grease your baking sheet with cooking spray or line it with parchment paper.